Shruti-Subramanyam/Local-Food-Exchange-Network-Application/README.md

 Further development can include features such as payment integration, extended user profiles, and a more detailed analytics dashboard for farmers to track sales and product performance.

-## Contact

-For any inquiries regarding the Local Food Exchange Network application, please reach out to the contributors:

-- Shruti Subramanyam - shrutisu@usc.edu
-- Kyosuke Chikamatsu - chikamat@usc.edu

-We appreciate your interest in our project and welcome any feedback or contributions!